Welcome to GeneWatch UK

 - GM insects

 Read the debate on GM mosquitoes on the New York Times website.
 In the USA, Food and Water Watch has called on the FDA to stop planned experimental releases of Oxitec's GM mosquitoes in the Florida Keys and Friends of the Earth has launched an online action.
+Three out of four Key Have residents are reportedly opposed to the trial.

 The first vaccine against dengue is expected to be available in mid-2015.